 5. A background.

-You also have to think about what background you want to use for your product photography.
+You also have to think about what background you want to use.
 Here are three classic background options that you can use for your shoot:

 - Seamless background – A seamless background is achieved using a “sweep” which is a curved screen or cardboard behind the product.
 This removes distractions and makes your product look like it is floating.
 This background also has the benefit of making it easy for you to remove or edit the product from the background using an editing software like Photoshop.

 - Horizon line background – A horizon line background pertains to having a line running through the background of your photo.
 This is where the wall and the surface will connect.
 This background creates depth but may be difficult when shooting a lot of photos since you should make sure that the line matches across all images.